magicmiketm/pixandbitwikiskin/README.md

 # pixandbitwikiskin
-Repository for the custom wiki skin for the pix and bit wiki (https://wiki.pixandbit.neocities.org/
+The <a href="https://wiki.pixandbit.gay/">Pix and Bit wiki</a> custom skin repository.